When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 How to Fix It:

-Actively encourage your satisfied customers to leave reviews on platforms like Google or Yelp.
+Actively encourage your satisfied customers to leave reviews on platforms such as Google and Yelp.
 When you get a negative review, respond professionally and offer to resolve the issue.
 This shows future customers that you care.

 You can go one step further and add a QR code to your invoices that links customers directly to your review page.
 Make it as easy as possible for people to sing your praises!